JustinGOSSES/justingosses-website/data/morepages/code.md

 Putting them in a list is a bit of a self-hack to limit the sprawl and push things to completion.
 It serves as a good reminder what isn't completely done and helps to prioritize.

+There's also visual examples of a few projects in the gallery page.

 ### What types of code do I write?
 I write machine-learning, data visualization, and web development code.
 Mostly, I write in Python or JavaScript with smaller amounts of Ruby, R, PHP, sed/awk, C++, and Java.
 A lot of my side projects are in JavaScript as it is the easiest for me to jump into and quickly produce something with an easy to share visual.